Recording method for original songs

 Recording Guitar Tracks

 A common practice used to achieve "thicker" sound is to double or even triple rhythm guitar parts.
 It's not a simple matter of copying and pasting the recorded track—you must play the same part twice.
 Slight differences in the recorded parts result in a much thicker sound compared to a single track.
 I double all of my rhythm parts except for harmony parts, and I tend to pan one to the left, and the other to the right.

 Creating a Good Mix

 To create a recording that sounds great, you cannot do without a good set of ears.
 There is no procedure that you can blindly follow, so you have to trust your ears when it comes to setting the relative volume levels of the tracks and making EQ adjustments.
 At the very least, you should have a good pair of headphones when in the mixing phase, but a pair of studio monitor speakers is preferred.
 Studio monitor speakers are designed to very accurately represent audio information during playback, without emphasizing particular frequency ranges like most home stereo and PC speakers tend to do.
-If you don't have studio monitors or good headphones and you can't afford them, don't worry—you can still create a decent mix with a bit of trial and error.
+If you don't have studio monitors or good headphones, and you can't afford them, don't worry—you can still create a decent mix with a bit of trial and error.
 I've created mixes using my PC speakers as monitors before, and the results were okay.
-I would suggest creating a mix that sounds good to you on your computer speakers, and then testing that mix through as many different audio systems as you can: your home stereo, your car stereo, a boombox, a portable mp3 player, etc. Chances are that it's not going to sound great on some of these devices, so you'll need to adjust your mix to fix the problems.
-If your mix sounds too boomy on some systems, then you should probably turn down the bass track, or cut some of the low end off the guitar tracks.
-If it sounds too harsh on the high-end, then consider cutting some of the highs on the guitar tracks.
+I would suggest creating a mix that sounds good to you on your computer speakers, and then testing that mix through as many audio systems as you can: your home stereo, your car stereo, a boombox, a portable mp3 player, etc. Chances are that it's not going to sound great on some of these devices, so you'll need to adjust your mix to fix the problems.
+If your mix sounds too boomy on some systems, then you should probably turn down the bass track, or cut some low end off the guitar tracks.
+If it sounds too harsh on the high-end, then consider cutting some highs on the guitar tracks.